dhellmann/pymotw-3/source/collections/counter.rst

 A :class:`Counter` is a container that keeps track of how many times equivalent values are added.
-It can be used to implement the same algorithms for which bag or multiset data structures are commonly used in other languages.
+It can be used to implement the same algorithms for which other languages commonly use bag or multiset data structures.

 Initializing
 ============